calebjmatthews/endless-desert/concept.md

     - Exploring craftsman gives you blueprints
     - Crafting-type leader has an inspiration for a craft, and requires specific resources to create
   - Thief sound stealing food/water at your settlement and can either be kicked out or allowed to stay, if allowed to stay will become a trader whose merchandise you can select
+  - Building that refines sand into pure sand+subcategory resource
+  - Cooking allows free-form selection of ingredients, produces Mistake if not valid recipe

 Resource Subcategories:
   - Sand